Cervical spine functional anatomy and the biomechanics of injury due to compressive loading

 National Athletic Trainers Association

 Swartz, Erik E.; Floyd, R. T.; and Cendoma, Mike, "Cervical spine functional anatomy and the biomechanics of injury due to compressive loading" (2005).
-Kinesiology Scholarship.
+Journal of Athletic Training.
 14.

 Copyright © National Athletic Trainers' Association, Inc.